 The word “temperament” refers to how a dog will react to stimuli that he or she faces in their daily lives.
 There are a few considerations when determining what temperament your Labrador is likely to have.

-Petcha reveals how temperament can be developed depending on various interactions and backgrounds.
+Petcha reveals how temperament can be developed depending on various interactions and background.

 Genetic material: as we talked about earlier, the Labrador was bred with certain temperaments in mind, thus being passed down to living relatives